spiral-software/fftx/examples/README.md

 Each example is expected to reside in its own directory under **examples**; the directory should be named for the transform or problem it illustrates or tests.
-At its most basic, an example consists of a driver program that defines the transform, a test harness to exercise the transform, and a **cmake** file to build the example.
+At its most basic, an example consists of a test harness to exercise the transform, and a **cmake** file to build the example.

+Most [newer] examples are structured this way.
+A header file (typically named *transform*Obj.hpp provides the **Spiral** specification such that **Spiral** can generate the code for the transform.
+The header files for defined transforms are maintained in **$FFTX_HOME/src/include**.

+However, a couple of older examples, developed before run-time code generation (RTC) was introduced are structured a little differently.
+In those latter cases, there is a driver program that defines the transform and requires a 2-phase compilation approach (compile the driver program, generate a **Spiral** specification for the transform, then run **Spiral** to generate the source code and finally compile the code along with the test harness).
+This approach is deprecated.

 ### Naming conventions for examples